32 Black federal prosecutors in Washington have a plan to make the criminal justice system more fair

 The prosecutors’ list also calls for a focus on hiring, retention and promotion of Black prosecutors in the office and recommends working with legal associations for people of color.

 Of the 300 or so prosecutors in the office, less than 10 percent are Black in a city that is just under 50 percent Black.
-The five divisions — Criminal, Superior Court, Appellate, Special Proceedings and Civil — are headed by White senior prosecutors.
+The five divisions — criminal, superior, appellate, special proceedings and civil — are headed by White senior prosecutors.

-Diversifying the office, one Black prosecutor said, not only boosts morale internally, but also sends a more inclusive message to the public.
+Diversifying the office, one Black prosecutor said, not only boosts morale internally but also sends a more inclusive message to the public.
 That is especially important to jurors who may be less trusting of the criminal justice system and may become even more so if they see a team of only White prosecutors working feverishly to convict a Black defendant.

 After the memo went to Sherwin and his management team, word spread in the office and several non-Black prosecutors expressed support.

 “It’s unfortunate that it takes a tragedy like George Floyd to get the country’s attention.
 But there could be some positives that come out of this.
-And we are trying to take advantage of this opportunity to search our souls and look in the mirror,” John D. Crabb, a White prosecutor who heads the criminal division, said Thursday.
+And we are trying to take advantage of this opportunity to search our souls and look in the mirror,” John Crabb, a White prosecutor who heads the criminal division, said Thursday.
 “We can and should do things better.
 Think about things we haven’t thought about before.
 Not for nefarious reasons, but sometimes we all have our own blinders.”

 With the national focus on racial reckoning, combined with the push from inside the office, some changes are already happening.
 Crabb said the office has expanded its civil rights and excessive force unit, which investigates police use-of-force cases in the city.
 Instead of two prosecutors, it will now have between eight and 10, he said.